ablanco1950/LicensePlate_Yolov8_Filters_PaddleOCR/README.md

 It comes pre-configured to test with images from the Test folder.
 By changing line 18 of the program, you can test with any image folder.

+The template for obtaining the license plate box is attached as best.pt if you wish to practice and obtain it again:

 Model Train:

 the train and valid folders of the roboflow folder, resulting from the unziping of robflow.zip, must be placed in the same directory where the execution program LicensePlateYolov8Train.py is located, according to the requirements indicated in license_data.yaml